-- 1. Analysis of CBC data, peripheral smear interpretation and examination of bone marrow aspirate and biopsy material and the correlation of such with the patients' clinical history and ancillary laboratory data. - 2.
-Exposure to principles of flow cytometry to immunophenotype hematopoietic cells and to become familiar with lineage-specific CD markers to distinguish myeloid, lymphoid, erythroid and megakaryocytic markers.
-Results on patients will be reviewed with the student by the attending physician. - 3.
-Review of methodology involve with karyotyping marrow or node hematopoietic cells and review of patient results with the attending staff and laboratory supervisor. - 4.
-Review of the principles involved in FISH analysis and PCR to analyze for specific chromosomal abnormalities associated with acute and chronic leukemia of myeloid or review session on lymphoid origin and lymphomas.
+1. Analysis of CBC data, peripheral smear interpretation and examination of bone marrow aspirate and biopsy material and the correlation of such with the patients' clinical history and ancillary laboratory data.

+2. Exposure to principles of flow cytometry to immunophenotype hematopoietic cells and to become familiar with lineage-specific CD markers to distinguish myeloid, lymphoid, erythroid and megakaryocytic markers.
+Results on patients will be reviewed with the student by the attending physician.

+3. Review of methodology involved with karyotyping bone marrow or lymph node samples, and review of patient results with the attending staff and laboratory supervisor.

+4. Review of the principles involved in FISH and PCR studies in identifying chromosomal abnormalities associated with hematopoietic neoplasms.
 The attending staff and laboratory personnel will review all pertinent cases with the student.